-The hard limit is 10 devices that can be used on Xfinity’s wide network of wireless hotspots .
+Comcast Xfinity Wi-Fi Device Limit Guide for beginners.
+The hard limit is 10 devices that can be used on Xfinity’s wide network of wireless hotspots.
 But this is not enough for most people.

-If this limit was imposed in the home, then many users would look elsewhere for their internet, but luckily this is not the case.
+If this limit were imposed at home, many users would look elsewhere for their internet, but luckily this is not the case.

-This article will show you how to manage devices on the Xfinity network, as well as the device limit of 100 that people find at home.
+This article will show you how to manage devices on the Xfinity network and people’s device limits at home.

 Learn how to manage and remove Xfinity WiFi devices registered to your account